 Desert View Area

 Take a scenic drive 25 miles (41 km) east of the Grand Canyon Village.
-Along the route, you will pass Pipe Creek Vista, South Kaibab Trailhead, Yaki Point, Grandview Point, Moran Point, Lipan Point, Navajo Point and Desert View.
-The South Kaibab Trailhead is an end point for the Rim Trail and Greenway Trail that runs along the rim.
+Along the route, you will pass Pipe Creek Vista, the South Kaibab Trailhead, Yaki Point, Grandview Point, Moran Point, Lipan Point, Navajo Point, and Desert View.
+The South Kaibab Trailhead is the endpoint for the Rim Trail and Greenway Trail, which run along the rim.

-In the Desert View area, find Mary Colter’s Desert View Watchtower built in 1932.
-Designed using traditional southwest architecture, the tower is 70-feet (21m) tall and offer a 360-degree view from the top.
+In the Desert View area, find Mary Colter’s Desert View Watchtower, built in 1932.
+Designed using traditional southwest architecture, the tower is 70 feet (21m) tall and offers a 360-degree view from the top.
 Many consider it her Grand Canyon masterpiece.
 Colter framed each view to enjoy the dramatic landscape, like a painting.
 After emerging from the tower, take a moment to absorb the surroundings, like the desert perfume of pinyon pine and sage after an afternoon rain.

 The Desert View area offers a ranger station, general store and deli, bookstore and gas station.

 The Tusayan Ruins and Museum are also located in this area.
-Explore the remains of an ancient Puebloan village and find a kiva with interpretive signs.
+Here, you can explore the remains of an ancient Puebloan village and find a kiva with interpretive signs.

 Hermits Rest

-Seven miles (11 km) west of the Grand Canyon Village, find another Mary Colter building along with nine viewpoints.
-Stop at Trailview Overlook, Maricopa Point, Powell Point, Hopi Point, Mojave Point, The Abyss, The Monument Creek Overlook and Pima Point.
+Seven miles (11 km) west of the Grand Canyon Village, another Mary Colter building and nine viewpoints are located.
+Stop at Trailview Overlook, Maricopa Point, Powell Point, Hopi Point, Mojave Point, The Abyss, Monument Creek Overlook, and Pima Point.

-Hermits Rest was built in 1914 to resemble a miners cabin and part of the structure is buried in the earth.
-The massive fireplace is made of local stone.
+Hermits Rest was built in 1914 to resemble a miners’ cabin.
+Part of the structure is buried in the earth, and the massive fireplace is made of local stone.

 Hermits Rest is the end point of the Rim Trail and Greenway Trail that runs along the rim.
 The Hermits Trailhead into the canyon is nearby.

-From March until the end of November, reach the area with a red Hermits Rest shuttle bus and it’s closed to private vehicles.
+From March until the end of November, reach the area with a red Hermits Rest shuttle bus.
+It’s closed to private vehicles.
 During the winter, private vehicles can drive along the scenic route.

 Top Day Hikes on the South Rim

-Trail of Time—Part of the Rim Trail, the 2.83-mile (4.56 km) one way paved trail runs from the Yavapai Geology Museum to the Grand Canyon Village.
-The interpretive signs explains the passage of time in the Grand Canyon’s rock layers.
+Trail of Time—Part of the Rim Trail, the 2.83-mile (4.56 km) one-way paved trail runs from the Yavapai Geology Museum to the Grand Canyon Village.
+The interpretive signs explain the passage of time in the Grand Canyon’s rock layers.

 Bright Angel Trail—A difficult 18-mile (28 km) roundtrip hiking path into the canyon.
-Find rest houses with water along the trail though water supply is cut off in winter.
+Find rest houses with water along the trail, though the the water supply is cut off in winter.

 Tip: Wear appropriate clothes and shoes then pack water and snacks no matter how the length of the hike.